|

 The Messina Regional Museum preservers precious testimonies of the city's artistic production from over the

 centuries.
-Its collections include works both from the collections of the destroyed Museo Civico Peloritano, and from the religious and civic buildings destroyed by the catastrophic earthquake in 1908.
+Its collections include works both from the collections of the destroyed Museo Civico Peloritano,

 The exhibits are arranged according in chronological order from the 12th to the 18th centuries, over 12 rooms